 According to the IRS, an independent contractor is a professional who provides services to other businesses or individuals.
-An independent contractor's payers do not:
+Personal loans payers for contractors do not:

-- provide the contractor with an employment contract or benefits, or
+- Provide the contractor with an employment contract or benefits

 If you fall into this category, you don’t get the kind of paychecks that banks accept for loan approval.
 Instead, you need to offer alternative documentation.

-As an independent contractor, you aren't able to produce an employment agreement.
-That makes you a bigger risk for a lender because they have less proof that you will have ongoing income.
-You have to prove that your finances are strong enough for the lender to take the risk, and this requires a bigger stack of paperwork.
+As an independent contractor, personal loans are hard to get because you aren’t able to produce an employment agreement.
+That makes you a bigger risk for a business loan lender because they have less proof that you will have ongoing income.
+You have to prove that your finances are strong enough for the lender to take the risk for the loan amount, and this requires a bigger stack of paperwork.

-It's very likely that you will need to provide a lender with:
+It’s very likely that for loan processing you will need to provide a lender with:

-Paperwork requirements may vary among lenders.
-If you have these documents ready, however, you can usually provide whatever an application requests.
+- Paperwork requirements for independent contractor loans may vary among lenders and the small business loan amount.
+If you have these documents ready, however, you can usually provide whatever an application requests such as gross income, a bank statement, payroll, or gross receipts.

 1. An Unsecured Personal Loan

-If you have good credit and detailed income records, your best bet may be to apply for an unsecured loan.
-These loans don't involve collateral, so the lender can't take your property if you default.
+If you have good credit and detailed income records, your best bet as a contractor needing personal loans may be to apply for an unsecured loan.
+These independent contractors need personal loans that don’t involve collateral from the sole proprietor, so the lender can’t take your property if you default.
 They can, however, send your bill into collections and damage your credit score.

 Also, because lenders can’t use collateral to reduce its risk, they might make up for that risk by charging you a higher annual percentage rate (APR) than they would demand from an employee.